- Overview and Highlights

 Graduate Research Assistantships

-Graduate Research Assistantships (GRAs) at the Yale University Art Gallery and the Yale Center for British Art are designed to provide Yale doctoral students, in their second year or later, the opportunity to work as part of an intellectual team on a major scholarly project at one of the museums.
+Graduate Research Assistantships (GRAs) at the Yale University Art Gallery and the Yale Center for British Art are designed to provide Yale doctoral students, in their second through sixth year, the opportunity to work as part of an intellectual team on a major scholarly project at one of the museums.
 These paid research positions, commensurate with a teaching fellowship of 17.5 hours per week, enhance the educational experiences provided by academic course work and teaching fellowships at the University, allowing students to extend their range of academic specializations and expertise, and to augment research skills by direct contact with objects in the collections.
 GRAs are excused from their departmental teaching duties during the tenure of the research assistantship.

 Graduate Curatorial Internships